Mage4564/RushilR_BSE_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/jhJolwuPPM4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 I reached my Third Milestone today.
-After deciding to utilize much more hardware with my time at Bluestamp, I proposed creating a bike generator to Claudia.
-This milestone of my project entails actually generating power from the bike.
-I accomplished this by attaching two motors to a brace which takes power directly from the wheel.
-I also implemented four holes which allow the brace to be attached directly using zip ties.
-Highest power output is 1.4V.
+After deciding to utilize much more hardware with my time at Bluestamp, I proposed creating a bike generator for approval.
+This milestone of my project entails generating power from the bike.
+This project involved the design and development of a Bicycle Generator utilizing a custom-built mount, modified high-torque motors, a direct wheel-wheel connection, and a 0.9-5V USB Port Step Up Booster.
+Extensive research was conducted, including reviewing YouTube videos that showcased various methods, including the use of car batteries and alternators.
+However, safety concerns and the need for compatibility led to the decision of not using car alternators and batteries.

+The research process involved evaluating different designs and gathering insights from YouTube videos.
+While videos demonstrated the use of car batteries and alternators, safety concerns arose due to their incompatibility with lower RPMs and potential electrical hazards.
+To ensure safety and optimize performance, the project team selected components specifically designed for bicycle power generation.
+The final design incorporated a custom mount, high-torque motors, a direct wheel-wheel connection, and a 0.9-5V USB Port Step Up Booster, providing a portable, efficient, and safe Bicycle Generator system.